Kia Sorento SUV review

 Sitting on an all-new platform, the Sorento is 10mm longer than before and has more angular looks.
 The front grille now has a chrome border that extends beyond the narrow LED headlights, giving it a tough, aggressive look.
 At the rear, the lights have been swapped for vertical units inspired by the larger Kia Telluride SUV sold in America.

 A longer wheelbase (the distance between the front and rear wheels) means the practical Sorento now offers even more space, and there's even just enough room for adults in the third row on short trips.
-Unlike some rivals, seven seats come as standard, and every version of the Sorento gets more than 600 litres of boot space with the five seats in their upright positions.
+Unlike some rivals, seven seats come as standard - even on the hybrids, which is rare - and every version of the Sorento gets more than 600 litres of boot space with the five seats in their upright positions.

 It might look striking from the outside but the Sorento delivers an upmarket experience inside too.
 A large digital instrument panel comes as standard, and flows into the centre display in Mercedes-style.
 This has allowed for a narrow fascia with ambient mood lighting and stylish air vents for a modern look, although their silver surrounds are plastic and do look slightly cheap.
 Elsewhere, lashings of soft-touch materials and leather upholstery make the Sorento's hefty price tag look like good value.

 Trim levels are '2', '3' and '4', although you’re limited to the mid-range option if you need a diesel engine.
 Every trim can come with either of the hybrid powertrains, and even the entry-level '2' grade gets LED lighting, 17-inch alloy wheels, dual-zone climate control, a 12.3-inch driver's display, an eight-inch touchscreen, Apple CarPlay and Android Auto.
-The '3' trim brings upgrades the central screen to 10.25-inches and the wheels to 19-inches, as well as adding ambient interior lighting and leather upholstery - we think this is probably the one to go for.
+The '3' trim brings upgrades the central screen to 10.25 inches and the wheels to 19 inches, as well as adding ambient interior lighting, a powered tailgate and leather upholstery - we think this is probably the one to go for.

 The range-topping '4' trim includes Nappa leather ventilated seats, a black headlining, a head-up display and a 12-speaker Bose stereo system.
 It's also fitted with a panoramic sunroof with tilt and slide, along with an electric roller blind.